Thomas Davies (footballer, born 2003): Career

+Cardiff City

-Davies joined the youth academy of Cardiff City at the U14 level.
+Davies joined the youth academy of Cardiff City at the Under-14 level.
 He started playing as a midfielder, before converting to a left-back.
 He made his professional debut with Cardiff City in a 3–2 EFL Cup win over Sutton United on 10 August 2021.
+In July 2023 Davies joined Kilmarnock on loan for the 2023-24 season.
+On 7 June 2024, Cardiff said it had offered the player a new contract.

+Newport County

+On 17 January 2025 Davies joined EFL League Two club Newport County on an 18 month contract.
+He made his Newport debut on 18 January 2025 as a second-half substitute in the 3-2 EFL League Two defeat to Port Vale.
+Davies scored his first Newport goal on 7 October 2025 in the EFL Trophy 1-0 win against Cardiff City.

 International career

 Davies is a youth international for Wales, having represented the Wales U18 in a friendly 0–0 (2–0) penalty shootout loss to the England U18s on 30 March 2021.

+In October 2023 he was called up to the Wales Under-21 squad for the 2025 UEFA European Under-21 Championship qualifying match against Czech Republic.